Hearthstone Berry Farm

 Hearthstone Berry Farm is located in Ashland County, 1064 Township Road 126, one mile north of route 224 just west of Nova.
 Look for the old pole barn and peach trees.
 We are 15 miles from Ashland, 30 minutes from Medina, 50 minutes from Westlake.

 Currently, we do not have a dedicated phone. eMail is the best method of contact.
+My wife keeps more timely information posted on our Facebook page.

 About the Farm